hyuni/BarFun/README.md

 # BarFun
-Using multiple UIWindows to manage a global message bar
+*Experimental* attempt to use multiple UIWindows to manage a global message bar

 To see it in action:
 - swipe up/down to show/hide the header bar.